the French flag book cover

 II.
 Elucidation of the Origin of the Modern Opposition Between Physicalist Objectivism and Transcendental Subjectivism

-From Descartes onwards, a new idea has governed the development of philosophical movements: mathematics is assigned universal tasks and a new mode of expression.
+From Descartes onwards, a new idea has guided the development of philosophical movements: mathematics is assigned universal tasks and given a new mode of expression.

-The Ancients had already idealised spatial figures and empirical numbers.
-They transformed principles and demonstrations into ideal geometrical principles and demonstrations.
+The Ancients had already idealised spatial figures and numbers derived from experience.
+They transformed principles and demonstrations into ideal, geometrical equivalents.
 With Euclidean geometry emerged the idea of a systematically unified deductive theory, based on fundamental axiomatic principles and proceeding by apodictic reasoning.

-This deductive theory makes it possible to derive a body of truths from pure rationality—truths that are absolutely unconditioned.
+This deductive theory makes it possible to derive a body of truths from pure reason—truths that are absolutely unconditioned.

-However, antiquity did not conceive of the infinite task associated with the concept of geometric space and with geometry as a science.
-For us, there exists an infinite systematic theory capable of constructing any figure in space.
+However, antiquity did not conceive of the infinite task implied by the concept of geometric space and by geometry as a science.
+What we now possess is an infinite systematic theory capable of constructing any figure in space.
 This is the contribution of modernity:

-The conception of such an idea—an infinite rational totality of being, systematically governed by a rational science—is an unprecedented novelty 7.
+The conception of such an idea—an infinite totality of being, systematically governed by rational science—is an unprecedented novelty 7.

-As a result, objects are no longer accessible to our knowledge merely individually, incompletely, or as if by chance; rather, they are grasped through a systematically unified rational method, which, in an infinite progression, ultimately reaches every object.
+As a result, objects are no longer accessible to us merely individually, incompletely, or as if by chance; rather, they are grasped through a systematically unified rational method, which, in an infinite progression, ultimately encompasses every object.
 This is the ideal of a science that rationally encompasses everything.
 Mathematics now extends to the natural sciences, transforming the very idea of philosophy.

 Thus, for example, whereas in Platonism nature (or reality) participates in the ideal, with Galileo, nature is the ideal.
 The world is a mathematical multiplicity.
-It appears that each of us perceives our own appearances, which hold for us as what truly is.
-Yet, for all that, we do not assume the existence of multiple worlds.
-It is necessary for us to believe in one World—the World that comprises the same things for all of us, differing only in their appearances from one observer to another 8.
+It appears that each of us perceives only appearances, which we mistake for reality itself.
+And yet, we do not assume the existence of multiple worlds.
+We must believe in a single world—a world that comprises the same things for all of us, differing only in their appearances from one observer to another 8.

 What, then, is the content of this world itself?
 Galileo claims to have discovered it.